sailthru/stolos/scheduler/README.md

 A JSON file defines the task dependency graph and all related configuration metadata.
 This section will show available configuration options.
-For instructions on how to use this file, see section TODO!!!!
+For instructions on how to use this file, see section Setup TODO!!!!

 Here is a minimum viable configuration for a task (api subject to change):